nf-cmgg/germline/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
+- `test_local`
+  - A profile for local testing by @nvnieuwk.
+This won't work on other machines
+- `nf_test`
+  - The profile setting the default values for `nf-test`.
+When running `nf-test` this profile is automatically used.
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`